 There are no known cases of erroneous completion dates involving any of Elgar’s other scores.
 This glaring exception at the end of his breakout work could only have been the product of design.
 In other words, Elgar intentionally wrote the wrong date.
 Simon Singh explains in The Code Book, “Cracking a difficult cipher is akin to climbing a sheer cliff face: The cryptanalyst is seeking any nook or cranny that could provide the slightest foothold.”
 One of the greatest vulnerabilities of ciphers is their anomalies, features that seem peculiar or out of place.
 Elgar’s inaccurate completion date is a textbook case of an aberration that enables one to hack and crack his cipher.

 Why would Elgar knowingly inscribe the wrong date?
-Its location at the end of the Master Score suggests contemplating another type of ending, a death.
+Its location at the end of the Autograph Score suggests contemplating another type of ending, a death.
 Indeed, another date on that very same page is associated with death.
 On the last page of the original Finale, Elgar penned a paraphrase of a passage from Torquato Tasso’s Jerusalem Delivered, incorrectly attributing it to the year 1595.
-That epic Christian poem was first published in 1581, presenting another flawed date which Elgar openly acknowledged by writing sic next to it.
-Why would he write yet another wrong date, in this case a year, for the Tasso fragment?
+That epic Christian poem was first published in 1581, presenting another flawed date that Elgar openly acknowledged by writing sic next to it.
+Why would he write yet another wrong date (in this case a year) for the Tasso fragment?

 In 1595 on the eve of being crowned the Prince of Poets by no less than the Pope, Tasso died at Sant’Onofrio in Rome at the age of 51.
 Sant’Onofrio is the official church of the Order of the Holy Sepulchre founded by Godfrey of Bouillon, a Frankish knight and leader of the First Crusade who was mythologized in Tasso’s magnum opus.
 Elgar links one of the two wrong dates on the last page of the original Finale to the death of a famous poet, thereby suggesting that February 18 is also connected to the passing of another eminent artist.
 That is the crux of the conundrum on which hinges the solution.
 February 18 marks the anniversary of Martin Luther's death in Eisleben, the city of his birth.
 This cryptogram is identified as the Luther DOD Cipher.